Guide·May 3, 2026·12 min read

 Best for Lenders who already have decisioning infrastructure and need a dedicated document parsing layer

-Where it falls short Not a decisioning platform; needs a separate orchestration layer; SEA document types and quality are not its core strength
+Where it falls short Not a decisioning platform; needs a separate orchestration layer; optimized for pristine US documents, weaker on messy real-world input

 Pricing posture Not published; usage-based enterprise pricing